tropicbliss/Custom_ROM_Building_Guide/README.md

 # Android Custom ROM Building Guide

 This guide offers a simple guide on how to build a custom ROM for Android.
-However, simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+However, simple can be harder than complex: You have to work hard to get your thinking clean to make it simple *(I'm not even sure what I'm saying at this point, thanks to sleep deprivation)*.
 But it’s worth it in the end because once you get there, you can move mountains.
 Note: This guide assumes that you know how to use Linux fluently.

 ## Requirements And Setting Up